fregulationn/SANM/README.md

 Before training, the cuda libs are required to compiled by:

 ```
-cd libs
+cd lib

 sh make.sh

 ```

-From now, we have provided train&test code for SANM.
+We have provided train&test code for SANM.
 Just run:

 ```
 sh train_test.sh